 Single-speed motors for existing chilled-water based air conditioning systems have been replaced with variable speed motors that can accelerate slowly and provide only the amount of power required.
 The result is a reduced consumption of electricity to drive the motor and an extended service life for the equipment.

 (June 2009 Update) Technology is a high priority at the University of Tampa.
-But lowering the demand of energy for the thousands of computers and peripherals is also a high priority.
-The Office of Information Technology regularly looks not only at ways to reduce energy consumption, but also at purchasing equipment that is sustainable.
+Lowering the demand of energy for the thousands of computers and peripherals is also a high priority.
+The Office of Information Technology and Security regularly looks at ways to reduce energy consumption and at purchasing equipment that is sustainable.

 The desktop and laptop computers – both Mac and PC – used at UT include the latest low wattage processors as well as efficiently designed cooling systems and power supplies.
 All computer power supplies are 85 percent efficient.

 Additionally, all computers are EPEAT* Gold rated and Energy Star 3.0 or 4.0 compliant.
 All UT computers manufactured prior to Jan.
 21, 2008 are Energy Star 3.0 compliant; those manufactured after that date are Energy Star 4.0 compliant.